SneedUltima/Crypto-Database-Application/README.md

 ## Fully functional React App, styled with Tailwind and with Firebase Authentication

+App was developed to gain experience with React features such as Hooks, Context, React-Router-Dom, useParams, as well as Tailwind styling and Firebase Authentication and data storage.

 ### Features
 * Application connects to CoinGecko API to present the top ten ranked crypto currencies
 * Database presents metrics such as current price, 24hr volume and market cap